The School for Champions is an educational website that shows you how to achieve your dreams.

 Oxygen molecule employs double covalent bonding

-The problem with this "solar system" diagram of the atoms is that sharing two paris of electrons just doesn't look right.
+The problem with this "solar system" diagram of the atoms is that sharing two pairs of electrons just doesn't look right.
 We know it happens, but the illustration seems confusing.
 It gets even more confusing in molecules having triple or quadruple covalent bonding.

 Electron dot notation